Renting

 Finding a home on the web

-- University of Toronto Off-Campus Housing Service – housing site for U of T staff, faculty and students at all three campuses.
+- University of Toronto Off-Campus Housing Service – housing site for U of T staff, faculty and students at all three campuses

-- Craigslist – Classifieds
+- Craigslist

 - Kijiji-Toronto